ehsankorhani/ehsankorhani.github.io/_posts/2024-07-18-org-ip-address.md

 ## VisualForce Page

-A Visualforce page is required to send the current page's PageReference to the controller.
+A VisualForce page is required to send the current page's PageReference to the controller.

 ```html
 <apex:page controller="ViewIPAddressController" showHeader="false">